Andrew J. Young papers

 Scope and Contents note

-The collection contains correspondence, speeches, press releases, calendars, books, minutes, reports, publications, articles, photographs, scrapbooks, artifacts, textiles, trophies and awards, artwork, posters, programs, campaign memorabilia, manuscripts, travel documents, notes, sermons, ephemera, and audiovisual material.
+The collection contains correspondence, speeches, press releases, calendars, books, minutes, reports, financial records, publications, articles, photographs, scrapbooks, artifacts, textiles, trophies and awards, artwork, posters, programs, campaign memorabilia, manuscripts, maps, travel documents, notes, sermons, ephemera, and audiovisual material.

 Dates